 Things to keep in mind:

-1. Make the site’s purpose clear (use key words in your title tag).
-Use key words so users will find your website on search engines such as google.
+A user should understand within 3-5 seconds what you do.
+Use keywords so users will find your website on search engines such as google.
 What key words would potential visitors type in google or yahoo to find you?

 This is usually in the header next to the logo.
 Generally, the logo is found in the upper left, as people read left to right.
 This way, people will see the logo first.
 To the right of the logo should be the tagline.
 To find out more, check out the article entitled, “Creating a Good Header”.

 For example on Sayenko Design, our two are the ‘image gallery’ and the ‘featured article’.
 The priority point(s) will take up most of the home page.

 Don’t just decorate your website with meaningless stock art.
 Imagery is a very powerful communicator when used properly.
 We use a gallery portfolio on our website of our most recent work that we are proud of.
 This is used to connect potential clients to our brand and style.

 You should always have the Home page be the first tab so people can navigate back to it.
 The most important tabs should be first.
 Usually it’s an “about” page, which displays the services provided, products, blog, and contact info.
 Also, you want to be clear on the name of the tabs.

 7. Don’t Clutter.

 Keep the home page clean.
 Often we see homepages with way too much going on.
 This may choke the important links and information that people are looking for.
 Keep it to 3-5 sections/ content blocks.

 8. Have Easy Access to Recent Homepage Features.